5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 This is great, since it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 11.3 and newer.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Monterey and newer on otherwise unsupported hardware.

+### About the Patches

+Following are the relevant Booter and Kernel Patches contained in the [**config.plist**](https://raw.githubusercontent.com/dortania/OpenCore-Legacy-Patcher/main/payloads/Config/config.plist) provided by OpenCore Legacy Patcher.

+#### Booter Patches
+- **"Skip Board ID check"** &rarr; Skips Hardware Board ID Check (enabled)
+- **"Reroute HW_BID to OC_BID"** &rarr; Reroutes Hardware Board-ID check to OpenCore (enabled)

+#### Kernel Patches
+- **"Reroute kern.hv_vmm_present patch (1)"**, **"Reroute kern.hv_vmm_present patch (2) Legacy"**, **"Reroute kern.hv_vmm_present patch (3) Ventura"** and **"Force IOGetVMMPresent"** &rarr; Set of Kernel patches to Enable Board-ID spoof via VMM in macOS 12.0.1+ that allow booting, installing and updating macOS 12.x and newer with an unsupported Board-ID and SMBIOS
+- **"Force FileVault on Broken Seal"** &rarr; Since installing Drivers back into the system in post-install breaks the security seal, File Vault wouldn't work otherwise
+- **"Disable Library Validation Enforcement"** &rarr; Library Validation Enforcement checks if an app's libraries are signed by Apple or the creator.
+Until recently, macOS apps could load code freely from foreign sources called code libraries.
+With macOS 10.15, apps are no longer allowed to load libraries that weren't originally packaged with it, unless they explicitly allow it.
+- **SurPlus Patches 1 and 2**: Race to condition Fix on Sandy Bridge and older.
+Fixes issues for macOS 11.3+, where Big Sur often wouldn't boot when using SMBIOS `MacPro5,1` (disabled).
+These patches are now Included in the `sample.plist` (OC 0.7.7+).

+**NOTE**: RDRAND Patches for Sandy Bridge CPUs are no longer required since OpenCore 0.7.8 and must be disabled/deleted.

 ## Adding the Patches
 :warning: Before adding the patches to your config.plist, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!